 As we're sure you'll be aware, there's a lot of talk in healthy eating circles about the relative merits of these two foods: tofu and paneer.
-Before we dive into comparing them, and working out which one might be a better option for you, let's make a quick recap of what the two foods are.
+Before we dive into comparing them, and work out which one might be a better option for you, let's do a quick recap of what the two foods are:

 What is tofu?

 Tofu is a plant-based food made from soybean milk (hence its alternative name - bean curd).
-It is produced in a few different varieties with their own individual textures and their own uses, including soft tofu, silken tofu, firm tofu and fermented tofu.
+It is produced in a few different varieties with their own individual textures and their own uses, including soft tofu, silken tofu, firm tofu (made using a tofu press) and fermented tofu.

 Originating in China, it quickly became a staple food in a range of Southeast Asian cuisines, and more recently has become a common sight in Western supermarkets, and on restaurant menus.